 This leads some companies to worry whether this will impact their business with not-so-frequent customers.
 In typical business jargon,CEO Marci Troutman of mobile web company SiteMinis, says:

 “The big question is whether you lose reach and frequency by going through an App, but a brand has to think through whether an App/mobile web combination is a good approach.”

 However, for some companies, the big question is not whether to choose an app over a mobile website.
 For them, the big question is whether they want to cover all bases or not.

 Burger King for example, not wanting to miss out on any of its market segments, has rolled out one mobile commerce approach after another.
 It has a mobile ordering/payment app that uses GPS technology to automatically search for the nearest Burger King restaurant for pre-ordering, an electronic wallet/card app that in-store/drive-thru customers can use to scan QR codes that automatically pays for the transaction, and an online delivery order site so mobile users can have their food delivered to their doorstep (mobile optimised so it looks like an app when accessed through a smartphone’s built-in web browser and used to reward frequent customers with a free sandwich).

 Moe’s Mobile app features

-Moe’s mobile ordering app, similar to other mobile ordering apps, allows pre-ordering (and pre-paying).
+Moe’s mobile ordering app, similar to other mobile ordering apps such as Saavi, allows pre-ordering (and pre-paying).
 Moe’s app users also get to check pickup times and locate other Moe’s Southwest Grill stores without logging in (unlike Burger King’s online delivery site, which requires mobile users to sign-in first before showing them anything interesting).